Mask2Flow-TSE: Two-Stage Target Speaker Extraction with Masking and Flow Matching: Preliminaries

 \subsection{Flow Matching}

-Unlike diffusion models that require stochastic sampling with many iterative steps, flow matching learns a velocity field that directly transports samples from a source distribution to a target distribution via an ordinary differential equation (ODE).
-Given a source distribution $p_0$ and a target distribution $p_1$, flow matching defines a probability path $p_t$ for $t \in [0, 1]$ that interpolates between them.
+Flow matching learns a velocity field that directly transports samples from a source distribution to a target distribution via an ordinary differential equation (ODE).
+Given a source distribution $p_0$ and a target distribution $p_1$, flow matching defines a probability path $p_t$ for $t \in [0, 1]$ that interpolates between them, with $x_t \sim p_t$ denoting a sample along this path.
 The transformation is governed by the ODE:

 where $v_\theta$ is a neural network that predicts the velocity field.
 A general formulation of the interpolation path is: